tscholak/tscholak.github.io/assets/PyConEdward/content.md

-### A Few Announcements

-There is a survey: [https://www.surveymonkey.com/r/pycon232](https://www.surveymonkey.com/r/pycon232).

-Morning Break will be at 10:15 a.m. in the lobby outside this room.

-Lunch will be at 12:20 p.m. in the Oregon Ballroom 201-204 upstairs.

-If you have requested a kosher meal, please let the server know.

-There should be enough power outlets at the tables, please share them.

 ## Abstract

 There has been uprising of probabilistic programming and Bayesian statistics.
 These techniques are tremendously useful, because they help us to understand, to explain, and to predict data through building a model that accounts for the data and is capable of synthesizing it.
 This is called the generative approach to statistical pattern recognition.